-It is considered that the proposed development within 20m of a residential zone - buffer plantings along the cemetery and a proposed orchard - is not likely to cause an environmental nuisance.
+The part of the development that is within It is considered that the proposed development within 20m of a residential 20m of a residential zone are buffer plantings zone - buffer plantings along the cemetery and a proposed orchard - is not along the cemetery and a proposed orchard. likely to cause an environmental nuisance.